-The good news is that you have options for securing a lower interest rate on your credit card debts or, at the very least, can ensure you pay less in interest over time.
-There are even situations where you may be able to qualify for a 0 percent APR on a credit card for a limited period of time, although you’ll typically need good or excellent credit to qualify for that type of offer.
+A lower interest rate can ensure you pay less in interest over time, so it’s worth asking.
+You may even be able to qualify for a 0 percent APR on a credit card for a limited time, although you’ll typically need good or excellent credit to qualify for that type of offer.

 Improve your credit score

 Whether you’re going to apply for a new credit card or trying to negotiate a lower APR on your current credit card, a solid way to land a better interest rate is to take some steps toward improving your credit score.
 One of the easiest ways to give your credit rating a boost is to pay your credit card bill early or on time every month.

 You should also refrain from opening too many new accounts, which leads to multiple hard inquiries on your credit report, and closing accounts, which can increase your credit utilization.
 Both moves can negatively impact your credit score, along with other factors.